-The Alexander Technique uses your movements (and postures) as a framework to enhance awareness of the connection between thought and physical action.
+The Alexander Technique uses your movement (and postures) as a framework to enhance awareness and influence over the connection between thought and physical action.

-Most typically, everyday movements (or utilitarian movement) provides the main source of content to apply the technique to.
-This is great because for the majority of your day we're usually just running the same old patterns of movement and posture, so to positively influence that even slightly can really add up.
+Students most often use their everyday movements (or utilitarian movement) as the main 'framework' to apply the technique to.
+This is great, because for the majority of your day we're usually just running the same old patterns of movement, posture (and behaviour); so to make even a small consistent change in everyday movement can really add up in your favour.

 The Alexander Technique was created with movement in mind, and is designed so that all your movements and activities become a playground for self-understanding, exploration, and development.